QiKatherine/QiKatherine.github.io/content/post/The-seasoned-schemer.md

 ## Chapter 12 Take Cover {#chapter-12-take-cover}

-In this chapter we reform previous function to seperate values.
+In this chapter we reform previous function to separate values.
 There has been a issue left since we introduced lambda expressions and recursions: redundancy.
 Lots of similar parameters are called/updated with unnecessary amount of times, which are at expense of time, space or reading complexity.
 In